Lump of Ressin

 first application of resin

-Once melted, heat the knife up, (if you don’t the resin will just set on the knife) take some of the resin onto the harakawa area of your glove, put it aprox on the middle and above the tsuru-makura (grove where the string rest) and work it out with the warm knife to a half-moon shape starting at the tsuru-makura.
+Once melted, heat the knife up, (if you don’t the resin will just set on the knife) take some of the resin onto the harakawa area of your glove, put it approximately on the middle and above the tsuru-makura (grove where the string rest) and work it out with the warm knife to a half-moon shape starting at the tsuru-makura.

 First shaping –